DangerOnTheRanger/maniwani/README.md

 * Real-time content updates - watch as new posts roll into a thread you're viewing.
 * Fully-featured REST API - don't like the web frontend? ~~Submit a PR~~ Write your own client.
 * Full Markdown support - add any kind of formatting you like to your posts.
+* Theme support - use a night theme for late night browsing sessions, or set your own custom colors.
 * Excellent attachment support - attach text, every kind of video under the sun, and most image formats you can think of, WebP included.
 One day soon, you'll be able to attach and view rich text documents and 3D models inside the browser, too.
 Don't want people posting certain kinds of files to your site?
 Admins